dcaddick/dcaddick/README.md

 ### Hi there 👋
+- 👯 I’m looking to collaborate on helping Customers and Partners uplift Security via the Microsoft Defender Suite
 <!--
 **dcaddick/dcaddick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.